…specifically, the smallest ones.

 We don’t know *how* to raise our kids as Pagan children, because we weren’t Pagan as children, and we see so few children who really are Pagan.
 We see parents who raise their children to be open minded…parents who teach their children to write in magickal alphabets and to recite lists of correspondences…but these are the outer trappings of being Pagan, like going to church is to Christianity.
 Sure, most Christians go to church, but not all who go to church are truely Christian, and so it is with lighting incense and colored candles.

-This sort of hole for parents of younger kids frustrates me…and you’d think it’d be a source of inspiration for an aspiring writer, but right now, what I need is simple, straightforward information, because I’m the mom of a toddler, and chronically sleep deprived.Become my Patron on Patreon! https://www.patreon.com/JanetCallahan
+This sort of hole for parents of younger kids frustrates me…and you’d think it’d be a source of inspiration for an aspiring writer, but right now, what I need is simple, straightforward information, because I’m the mom of a toddler, and chronically sleep deprived.Check out my new energy work page, http://www.facebook.com/GoodVibrationsEnergyStudio